Mellocay/web_project_4/README.md

 For Project 4 I had to learn how to use const, querySelector, functions, textContent, toggle classes, and how to change values.

 For Project 5 I expanded my knowledge of add event listeners, functions, and how to link html, css, and jS.

+Project 6 was all about form validation and user experience.
+I also worked with more complex even listeners.

 **Conclusion**